 Over the last decade, the James Beard Award-Winning Currence has earned national recognition not only for his inventive and grounded restaurant group but also for his activism.
 He uses his platform as a chef to ask hard questions and demand action against injustice.
 Currence sees food as a vehicle for discussion and the communal table as a place where substantive conversations can be held.
 During these politically divisive times, John is willing to speak his mind when he sees a wrong that should be righted; he takes stands where others in the heart of the South may not.
 (Follow John on Twitter for lively debate.)

 John has published two cookbooks, Pickles, Pigs & Whiskey: Recipes From My Three Favorite Food Groups (and then some) and Big Bad Breakfast: The Most Important Book of the Day.
-Today we announce John as the chef for our upcoming Friends of the Café Dinner (which is currently sold out); we are taking names for a waitlist here or call 256-701-8667.
+Today we announce John as the chef for our upcoming Friends of the Café Dinner.
 John will be collaborating with wine connoisseur extraordinaire Eric Solomon on the August dinner.
 (Look for more about Eric in the coming weeks on the Journal.)

 This week, John took the time to answer some questions and, as always, he does not hold back.
 For this and dozens of other reasons, we are proud to call John a friend.